rjbailey/beatsaber-hue/README.md

 # Replaces the blue colour.
 Use a RGB value in the same format as below
 COLOR_B=0,0,255

+# Replaces the purple colour used for KDA's POP/STARS.
+Use a RGB value in the same format as below
+COLOR_KDA=139,9,153

 # Replaces the white colour used in menus.
 Use a RGB value in the same format as below
 COLOR_IDLE=255,255,255